BobbyESP/spotdl-android/README.md

 SpotDL official library are going to create a binary file to finish this library.
 Once we have that binary, this library will get released!!!
 Thank you xnetcat for wanting to contribute and for accepting my request!

+Update: Packaging the python lib is becoming harder than that I thought.
+This will take a long time.
+Any help is welcome.
+Thank you!

 ## ⚠️ WARN: PROJECT ALMOST FINISHED BUT NOT PUBLISHED IN JITPACK
 By the moment the main library functionalities are done but they weren't tested.
 In a few days i think that it all will be finished and with the demo app made.